Rhythm Energy

 The Transparency Difference

 Real-time usage in the app: See what you’re using today, not what you used last month.
-Helpful for catching problems early.
+Catch problems before they become $300 surprises.

-Simple math: No “bill credits at 1,000 kWh” or “base charges that disappear at 2,000 kWh.”
-Just a rate times your usage.
+Simple math: Rate times usage.
+Period.
+No “bill credits at exactly 1,000 kWh” or “base charges that disappear at 2,000 kWh.”
+Just straightforward multiplication.

 Solar Buyback Program